 What Will I Learn?

 This course will explore how psycho-social stress – the ‘neck-up’, ruminating stress we tend to get stuck in in ‘modern’ societies – can affect people and how the modern body needs special consideration for the way the average student lives their lives.
-By understanding the common symptoms of Stress, Burnout, PVFS, CFS and other fatigue states, you will learn how energy is affected in terms of its creation and usage in those affected.
+By understanding the common symptoms of Stress, Burnout, PVFS, CFS, long-Covid and other fatigue states, you will learn how energy is affected in terms of its creation and usage in those affected.

 From there, we will explore many tools and consider how to best help students regain strength, find new ways of coping with these symptoms and live life in a way that supports recovery.